Comparison

 Visit the GarageBand site ↗The short answer

 GarageBand is a powerful free DAW.
 Reel is a 4-track recorder built for speed and feel.
 GarageBand hands you dozens of tracks and a deep set of virtual instruments and editing tools, but it also hands you a whole studio to manage.
 Reel keeps it to four tracks, a jog wheel and tape-style transport, so you can catch an idea in seconds without digging through menus.
+It keeps time with the rest of the room now as well.
+Set a tempo, get a bar grid, and it shares MIDI clock with your DAW in either direction, with Ableton Link in beta, so a take lands on the same bars without Reel turning into a DAW itself.
 GarageBand is the one to reach for when you need depth and instruments.
 Reel is the one for moving fast, capturing in 32-bit float and keeping your hands on something tactile.
 Plenty of musicians sketch in Reel and finish in a DAW.

 Feature comparison